arslanstack/courierboard/README.md

 ## Courier Board

-Backend APIs built in Laravel for https://explorelogics.com/courier-board/
+Backend APIs built in Laravel for https://explorelogics.com

+- Run composer install
+- Run migrations or create a database from the SQL file provided.
+- Run seeders (optional)